 During his years in college, Ro had met and was communicating with a young lady back in Northeast India.
 Her name was Lalrimawii, which means the name of the Lord is a beautiful sound.
 When his work in translating the Bible was finished, Ro went back to India and asked Mawii to be his wife.

 After all the work in translating the Bible, Ro and his new wife, Mawii, thought that the work God had for them was finished.
 Little did they know that it had just begun.
+Ro was asked to head the Indo-Burma Pioneer Mission, which was later incorporated as the Partnership Mission Society in 1958 for the purpose of spreading God’s love throughout India.

 Even though the Hmar people now had the Bible in their own language, many of them could not read.
 Ro and Mawii started many village schools, high school, a college, and even a seminary for their people.
 Today the original school and now the largest of all the schools, located in Churachandpur, has over 1,800 students.
 Perhaps most amazingly of all, the Hmar people now have one of the highest literacy rates of any people group in all of India!